arcanecode/PowerShellCore/Notes/Install PSCore on Ubuntu.md

 ```
 This is a variable built into PowerShell that contains information on the currently running version of PowerShell.

-## Installing on non-snapchat distros
+#### Installing on non-snapchat distros
 Microsoft has complete instructions and download links at:
 https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6

 ## Install VSCode via a snap
+In order to edit PowerShell scripts, we'll need to install VSCode.

-1. Now install VSCode via a snap
+1. Install VSCode via a snap
 ```bash
 sudo snap install --classic code
 ```